ceaura/ceaura.github.io/projects/otherProjects.md

 ---

 ### **Volunteering**
-During the 2024–2025 academic year, I volunteered with AFEV, providing two hours per week of academic support to a primary school student.
+During the 2024–2025 academic year, I volunteered with **AFEV**, providing two hours per week of academic support to a primary school student.
-In April 2025, I also volunteered with Les Comploteurs Festifs, a student association that organizes a two-day music festival at the university each year, where I was part of the catering team.
+In April 2025, I also volunteered with **Les Comploteurs Festifs**, a student association that organizes a two-day music festival at the university each year, where I was part of the catering team.

 ---